ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 ## How many building permit jurisdictions are in each state?

 We got curious and decided to ask this data a few questions.
-How many AHJ's are in each state?
+How many AHJs are in each state?
 Does that jurisdiction correlate with population?
 We had to merge in some public census data to figure this out.

 On average, there are about ten permit jurisdictions per county.
 If a county has a million residents, that means each permit jurisdiction serves about 100,000 people.